• Home

 tyrannosaurus

-Nothing strikes terror in someone behind on their bills like the fear that the collector will call their family.
+Nothing strikes terror in someone behind on their bills like a debt collector call to their family.

 Sheer terror.